dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP_and_MySQL_Web_0201.md

  ■ All the file processing you have seen so far deals with a file using sequential processing; that is, you start from the beginning of the file and read through to the end.
 Inserting records into or deleting records from the middle of the file (random access) can be difficult because you end up reading the whole file into memory, making the changes, and writing the whole file out again.
 With a large data file, having to go through all these steps becomes a significant overhead.

- ■ Beyond the limits offered by file permissions, there is no easy way of enforcing different

-levels of access to data.
+ ■ Beyond the limits offered by file permissions, there is no easy way of enforcing different levels of access to data.

-74

-Chapter 2  Storing and Retrieving Data

 How RDBMSs Solve These ProblemsRelational database management systems address all these issues: